fainting/Talking-fictional-character/README.md

 # NovelChat: A Character-Aware Chatbot Trained on Novels

+## 📝 Summary

+**NovelChat** is an AI-powered chatbot that mimics the unique speech patterns of fictional characters from novels.
+By analyzing character-specific dialogue from a book, it creates an immersive chat experience where users can interact with their favorite literary personas.
+This project enhances reader engagement, supports educational applications, and explores the intersection of natural language processing and creative storytelling.

+---
 ## 📌 Your Idea in a Nutshell

 **NovelChat** is an AI chatbot that reads through a novel and learns how a specific character speaks.
 It can then carry on a conversation using that character’s unique language style, making it feel like you're chatting with someone straight out of a book.